 The other islands that are visited during the four island tour include Koh Kai also known as Chicken Island and Ko Thap or Tup Island, plus the beautiful Phra Nang Cave Beach which is located on the Railay peninsula.

-Or alternatively you can charter a longtail boat with a driver to take you island hopping to all four islands for 2,200 baht.
+Or alternatively you can charter a long-tail boat with a driver to take you island hopping to all four islands for around 2,200 baht.

-Read what other travelers have to say about their trip to Poda Island on TripAdvisor
+You can also read what other travelers have to say about their trip to Poda Island on TripAdvisor.